nanactrl/ssd_project/README.md

   <img src="base\static\images\completed-icon.png" alt="Home button" width="400">
 </p>

-- The user can also delete the task by clicking on the "trash bin" icon button.
-It will redirect the user to a confirmation page wherether they want to delete the task or not.If the user clicks on the delete button, it will redicted back to the task list with a succesful deleted task.
-On the delete confirmation page, there is also a way for the user to "go back to task-list" incase the user regretted their choise.
+- If user wish to delete a task, click on the "trash bin" icon and they will be redirected to a confirmation page where it either click on "delete task" or return back to the "main" task page again.
+If the user clicks on the delete button, it will redicted back to the task list with a succesful deleted task.
+On the delete confirmation page, there is also a way for the user to "go back to task-list" .

 <p align="center">
   <img src="base\static\images\delete-confirmation.png" alt="Home button" width="400">